 Certified Loan Signing Agent

 As a Certified Signing Agent, I am available to title and signing companies to present loan documents and provide a brief description of each document.
-I am able to show signers all relevant documents so that they are well informed by the end of the closing, but I cannot advise on any aspect of the documents.
-I also verify signers’ identities, witness their signatures, notarize all documents in the loan package, and ensure that the process is complete for a proper loan closing.
+I am able to present signers with all relevant documents with a short description but I cannot advise on any aspect of the documents, including giving legal advise.
+I also verify signers’ identities, witness their signatures, notarize all applicable documents in the loan package, and ensure that the process is complete for a proper loan closing.

 I am Fidelity approved and carry $100,000 in errors and omissions insurance.
 I am also commissioned and bonded pursuant to California notary law.
-I became a certified loan signing agent through Notary2Pro in 2017.
-This probram taught me the importance of attention to details and understanding documents in loan packages.
+I became a certified loan signing agent through Notary2Pro in 2017, and I have subsequently been certified in other loan signing programs.

 Of Utmost Importance

 As a California notary, I am not allowed give legal advice because only an attorney can do so.
 This includes not giving advice regarding what documents need to be notarized, how to fill out documents, or what the documents mean in your particular situation.
 I also cannot suggest what type of documents you might need or provide documents to you.
-If you need any advice regarding your document, please speak to whomever directed you to have your signature notarized or seek the assistance of an attorney.
+If you need any advice regarding your document(s), please speak to whomever directed you to have your signature notarized or seek the assistance of an attorney.